Reflecting Upon Irreducible Mind

 Jime is a man; nevermind), I am highly contradictory in my views, even

-My present view is that consciouness can only be a fundamental feature of
+1947).
+My present view is that consciouness can only be a fundamental feature

-the universe, from the universe's very beginning.
-And its original form is
+of the universe, from the universe's very beginning.
+And its original form

-not a primitive irritability, but a consciousness plenum (just imagine what
+is not a primitive irritability, but a consciousness plenum (just imagine

-if we start with a primitive irritability.
-We have to start with Brahman
+zombies) is viable if we start with a primitive irritability.
+We have to start

 Some of the contradictions that I saw in Julio's reviews